 The only way to make sure your drone functions properly and does not fly away is to calibrate the compass.
 Since the city is full of devices that can create magnetic interference, it is best to find an open field the size of about 1-5 acres.
 There should not be any parking areas, cell phone towers, or metal guardrails.
 Once all the conditions are met, you can proceed with the calibration process.
 Just follow the instructions for your drone, word for word.

-Another good idea is to take the drone to a verified drone service center and check if everything is operational.
+Another good idea is to take the drone to a verified drone service and check if everything is operational.
 This is just a good measure of protection.

 Know no-flight zones